dsagman/picat/readme.md

 *Giant Rabbit Hole: Logic programming dates back to 1972, but its roots go deep into the math of predicate/symbolic logic and it was central to the first wave of Artificial Intelligence (AI).
 The idea was to encode knowledge into systems of rules sometimes known as "expert systems".
 And this is also why the Picat constraint programming book's cover says "Springer Briefs in Intelligent Systems: Artificial Intelligence, Multiagent Systems and Cognitive Robotics".*

-*This is in contrast to the "AI" of today, which is statistically based.
+*This is in contrast to the "AI" people talk about today, which is statistically based and in common parlance refers mainly to Large Language Models (LLMs).
 Someday someone may find a way to unite these two branches of thought: encoded knowledge and statistically inferred likelihood, but until then, Prolog and its ilk have been [pushed somewhat aside](https://eugeneasahara.com/2024/08/04/does-prolog-have-a-place-in-the-llm-era/) by the neural networks and transformers...and now we might consider all of concepts of epistemology and what it is to "know" and if knowledge graphs and [ontologies](https://www.ontotext.com/knowledgehub/fundamentals/what-is-a-knowledge-graph/) hold the key.
 But was Plato right that all knowledge is subjective?
 Perhaps dependent type systems should be considered as solutions for encoding high order [kinds](https://app.scinito.ai/article/W4406222352), if these levels of logic really are necessary in the real world, and...um...where was I?*

 If none of this makes any sense, then the rest of this section is for you.